SpiderDave/NESBuilder/include/SpiderDaveAsm/README.md

 =
 define

     Used to define a symbol.
-Symbol names are case-insensitive.
+Symbol names are case-insensitive by default.

 ```
     foo = $42